dorelljames/dorellblog/content/blog/running-bootstrap-documentation-locally-portable-way/index.md

 - Git 1.9.2
 - Python 2.7.5

-So without further ado, let&#8217;s download the complete PortableJekyll package using the command below (source from his GitHub repo):
+So without further ado, let's download the complete PortableJekyll package using the command below (source from his GitHub repo):

 `git clone git@github.com:madhur/PortableJekyll.git`

 2.)
 Also, we need Bootstrap of course.
-Let&#8217;s get down to it by cloning Twitter&#8217;s bootstrap Github repo as well using command below:
+Let's get down to it by cloning Twitter's bootstrap Github repo as well using command below:

 `git clone git@github.com:twbs/bootstrap.git`